mesosphere/marathon/docs/docs/command-line-flags.md

 **Example**

 Given a cluster with 200 nodes and the default settings for task launching.
-If we want to start 2000 tasks, it would take at least 10 cycles, because we are only starting 1 task per offer, leading to a total maximum of 200.
-If we change the `max_tasks_per_offer` setting to 10, we could start 1000 tasks per offer (the default setting for `max_tasks_per_offer_cycle`), reducing the necessary cycles to 2.
+If we want to start 2000 tasks, it would take at least 10 cycles, because we are only starting 1 task per offer (and hence 200 per cycle), leading to a total maximum of 200.
+If we change the `max_tasks_per_offer` setting to 10, we could start 1000 tasks per offer cycle (the default setting for `max_tasks_per_offer_cycle`), reducing the necessary cycles to 2.
 If we also adjust the `max_tasks_per_offer_cycle ` to 2000, we could start all tasks in a single cycle (given we receive offers for all nodes).